ulb-sachsen-anhalt/digital-derivans/README.md

 Additionally, one can also provide via CLI

-* path to custom configuration INI-file
+* `-c` path to custom configuration INI-file
+* `-d` flag to turn on rendering of boxes and text if using OCR input
+* `-n` set custom name for resulting PDF
 * set labels for OCR and input-image (will overwrite configuration)
   If metadata present, both will be used as filegroup names;
   For images they will also be used as input directory for initial image processing